 Feb.
 22, 2016

-Dr. Christa Uehlinger, who holds a doctorate in law from the University of Zurich, is an intercultural advisor who has worked for over ten years in international business as a manager and also as a consultant for global organizations and companies.
+Dr. Christa Uehlinger, Member of the IRCI Global Advisory Panel, holds a doctorate in law from the University of Zurich.
+She is a skills developer and intercultural advisor who has worked for over ten years in international business as a manager and also as a consultant for global organizations and companies.

 Today she runs her own company christa uehlinger linking people (www.linkingpeople.ch) and works internationally with leading companies from different industries as well as municipal employees, nurses, teachers and multicultural teams supporting them to discover the beauty and strengths of cultures, to share the sensation of being different and thus to make cooperation more effective, in part through her encouragement of "lateral thinking."